Baden-Württemberg

 Baden-Württemberg is especially known for its strong economy with various industries like car manufacturing, electrical engineering, mechanical engineering, the service sector, and more.
 It has the third-highest gross regional product (GRP) in Germany.
-Part of the Four Motors for Europe, some of the largest German companies are headquartered in Baden-Württemberg, including Mercedes-Benz Group, Schwarz Group, Porsche, Bosch and SAP.
+Part of the Four Motors for Europe and located in the Blue Banana, some of the largest German companies are headquartered in Baden-Württemberg, including Mercedes-Benz Group, Schwarz Group, Porsche, Bosch and SAP.

 The sobriquet Ländle, a diminutive of the word Land in the local Swabian, Alemannic and Franconian dialects, is sometimes used as a synonym for Baden-Württemberg.

 History

-Baden-Württemberg is formed from the historical territories of Baden, Prussian Hohenzollern, and Württemberg.
-Baden spans along the flat right bank of the river Rhine from north-west to the south (Lake Constance) of the present state, whereas Württemberg and Hohenzollern lay more inland and hillier, including areas such as the Swabian Jura mountain range.
+Baden-Württemberg is formed from the historical territories of Württemberg, Baden and Prussian Hohenzollern.
+Baden spans along the flat right bank of the river Rhine from north-west to the south (Lake Constance) of the present state, whereas Württemberg and Hohenzollern lie more inland and hillier, including areas such as the Swabian Jura mountain range.
 The Black Forest formed part of the border between Baden and Württemberg.

 In 100 AD, the Roman Empire invaded and occupied Württemberg, constructing a limes along its northern borders.
 Over the course of the third century AD, the Alemanni forced the Romans to retreat west beyond the Rhine and Danube rivers.
 In 496 AD the Alemanni were defeated by a Frankish invasion led by Clovis I.

 The Holy Roman Empire was later established.
 The majority of people in this region continued to be Roman Catholics, even after the Protestant Reformation influenced populations in northern Germany.

 In the late 18th and early 19th century, Künzelsau, the capital of the Hohenlohe district, became the centre of emigration to the UK of pork butchers and bacon factors.
 The pioneers noticed a niche for speciality pork products in the rapidly growing English cities, especially those in the industrial centre and North.
 Many married local women and sent word home that a good living could be made in England; others followed.

 In the late 19th and early 20th centuries, numerous people emigrated from this primarily rural area to the United States for economic reasons.